-The process: Following registration, the appropriate Faculty members receive a memo indicating what accommodations the student requires.
+The process: The individual accommodations recommended are dependent upon the documentation presented and the disability.
+Faculty members are sent a memo indicating what accommodations the student requires.
 The student then schedules a meeting with the faculty member to discuss in greater detail how the disability impacts the particular course and its requirements.